Heiss/playgtfo/src/tasks.md

 This is easier as it seems.
 You have to type in `UPLINK_CONNECT <IP>` with the corresponding IP from your tasks to start the sleeper waves.
 After this you have to type in `UPLINK_VERIFY <VALUE>`.
 The `value` can be taken from the UI you see, when you are away from the terminal.
 The yellow printed value is the corresponding key.
 It is exact the same as a dictionary in programming languages.
 The terminal gives you the `key` and you have to look up the `value` and type it in.

+As long as you do not finish this task, there will be waves of enemies.
+So you should enter as fast as you can the values, because there is a loading bar between all inputs.

 ### Tips

-For faster typing, you should type in `UPLINK_VERIFY ` (especially the space after the keyword!) and press enter.
+For faster typing, you should type in `UPLINK_VERIFY ` (there is a space after the command!!!) and press enter.
 It is invalid, so nothing happens.
 But you can access it faster with the up-arrow key on your keyboard after you lookup the `key` and wants to enter the `value`.
 This can be seen in the second guide video.
 This is much faster then the first guide video.